• Messages

 Rotate the tunnel token

 With programmatic access, increment tunnel.tokenVersion in values.yaml and upgrade with --set setup.force=true.
-The setup hook only re-runs on upgrades when forced:
+The setup component only re-runs on upgrades when forced:

 helm upgrade mcp-tunnel \